apple/swift-async-algorithms/Guides/Zip.md

 The `zip(_:...)` function takes two or more asynchronous sequences as arguments with the resulting `AsyncZipSequence` which is an asynchronous sequence.

-Each iteration of an `AsyncZipSequence` will await all base iterators to produce a value.
+Each iteration of an `AsyncZipSequence` will await for all base iterators to produce a value.
 This iteration will be done concurrently to produce a singular tuple result.
-If any of the base iterations produce a terminal event by returning nil from their iteration, the `AsyncZipSequence` iteration is immediately considered unsatisfiable and returns nil and all iterations of other bases will be cancelled.
-If any iteration of the bases throws an error then the other iterations concurrently running are cancelled and the produced error is rethrown, terminating the iteration.
+If any of the base iterations terminates by returning `nil` from its iteration, the `AsyncZipSequence` iteration is immediately considered unsatisfiable and returns `nil` and all iterations of other bases will be cancelled.
+If any iteration of the bases throws an error, then the other iterations concurrently running are cancelled and the produced error is rethrown, terminating the iteration.

 `AsyncZipSequence` requires that the iterations are done concurrently.
 This means that the base sequences, their elements, and iterators must all be `Sendable`.
 That makes `AsyncZipSequence` inherently `Sendable`.

 The source of throwing of `AsyncZipSequence` is determined by its bases.
-That means that if any base is throwing then the iteration of the `AsyncZipSequence` can throw.
-If no bases can throw then the `AsyncZipSequence` does not throw.
+That means that if any base can throw an error then the iteration of the `AsyncZipSequence` can throw.
+If no bases can throw, then the `AsyncZipSequence` does not throw.

 ### Naming

-The `zip(_:...)` function takes its name from the Swift standard library with the function of the same name.
+The `zip(_:...)` function takes its name from the Swift standard library function of the same name.
 The `AsyncZipSequence` family of types take their name from the same family from the standard library for the type returned by `zip(_:_:)`.
-The one caveat differential is that this asynchronous version allows for the affordance of recognizing the eventual variadic generic need of expanding a zip of more than just two sources.
+The one difference is that this asynchronous version allows for the affordance of recognizing the eventual variadic generic need of expanding a zip of more than just two sources.

 It is common in some libraries to have a `ZipMap` or some other combination of `zip` and `map`.
-This is a pretty common usage pattern however leaving a singular type for composition feels considerably more approachable.
+This is a common usage pattern, but leaving a singular type for composition feels considerably more approachable.

 ### Comparison with other libraries